sirisian/ecmascript-types/README.md

 new Function("a:string", "b:uint8[]", "c:int32", ":string", "return a+b+c")
 ```

 ### New Sections for Each Type

 As described before each type needs a parse function to turn a string into the type.
+Also for float and decimal .EPSILON needs defined in their section.
+Also for all the integer (not bigint), float, and decimal types need MIN_VALUE and MAX_VALUE defined in their section.

+### 20.2 The Math Object

+All the math operations need to be overloaded to work with the integer, float, and decimal types.
+Meaning if they take in the type they should return the same type.